mozilla/version-control-tools/docs/index.rst

 ===============================

 Welcome to Mozilla's version control tools repository!
-Inside, you will find all kind of code to support the development of code at Mozilla.
+Inside, you will find all kinds of code to support the development of code at Mozilla.

-This repository contains the code that Mozilla uses in production to power `hg.mozilla.org <https://hg.mozilla.org/>`_, `reviewboard.mozilla.org <https://reviewboard.mozilla.org>`_, and other sites and services.
+This repository contains the code that Mozilla uses in production to power `hg.mozilla.org <https://hg.mozilla.org/>`_, `reviewboard.mozilla.org <https://reviewboard.mozilla.org>`_, Autoland, version control synchronization, and other sites and services.

 The canonical repository is
 https://hg.mozilla.org/hgcustom/version-control-tools/.